Energy Reality Project

 You will see in later chapters how the various energy sources fare handling the big problems such as energy shortages, climate change, ocean acidification, you name it.
 We need to consider what must replace coal plants and natural gas plants.
 The supplies of natural gas and coal are one factor.
 There is a limit.
 Other factors include a true carbon footprint that must look at the whole cycle.
 It will be important to look at economic analysis.
 The expenses in this age of overspending in the interest of security and international relations we need to ask whether the cost is too high to push for inefficient subsidy dependent intermittent energy like wind and solar and how some costs are unnecessary such as very high licensing fees and the application process for nuclear plants.
 We discuss energy density in Chapter ten.

 The existing coal plants in the US are still far too numerous26 to continue with a “business as usual” mentality.
 Young people and future generations face a much more degenerate, unsustainable, uninhabitable world.
 The recent Clean Power Plan which Donald Trump wants to dismantle27 does not go far enough to reduce and shut down coal plants.
-See chapter seven and eight on a National Energy Policy28.
+See chapter eight and nine on a National Energy Policy28.

 U.S. and Canada Energy Use & CO2 emissions – World Bank29